scottpiercew/wdi-sample-teach/README.md

 ## An Intro to Prototypes (5 mins)

 Some people think JavaScript is not a true object-oriented language.
 In "classic OO" languages, you tend to define class objects of some kind, and you can then simply define which classes inherit from which other classes.

 JavaScript uses a different system — "inheriting" objects do not have functionality copied over to them, instead the functionality they inherit is linked to via the prototype chain (often referred to as prototypal inheritance).

 <details>

-  <summary><strong>How do we create an object in JavaScript that inherits from another object?</strong></summary>

-  > * The Object.create() method creates a new object with the specified prototype object and properties.
+  <summary><strong>Syntactical sugar...</strong></summary>

+  > * The class keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based

 </details>

+How do we create an object in JavaScript that inherits from another object?

+The Object.create() method creates a new object with the specified prototype object and properties.
 ```
 Object.create(proto[, propertiesObject])
 ```

+## Conclusion (5 mins)

+- Demonstrate a use case that explains prototypal inheritance and what kind of flexibility it gives to programmers
+- Use namespaces to organize application code
+- Define a custom constructor method that sets one or more properties of a new object